Their leaving early means I get time to spend milking Ol’ Bessie. She totally ignores me, obviously missing Seamus, the new kid in town.

 “Yeah.
 Y’all don’t seems Black.”

 “That so?
 I don’t care.
 You fucked me already.
 Y’all better be happy, for it’s never happenin’ agin.”

 “Hell, if that’s what floats yer boat.
 Let’s go scare the crap outta yer stoner friends.
 Yer fuck buddy thought she saw a zombie.
 Think y’all can play a zombie for them?”

 Tommy thinks about it and smiles.
 “Why not?”
 He roughs up his shirt and jeans, smearing dirt on them, on his face and in his hair.
 He approaches the stoner group with his arms held out in front and a dead look on his face.

-Tracy was frantically telling the group what she thought she saw.
+Tracy is frantically telling the group what she thought she saw.
 Tommy approaches her from behind.

 “Shit.
 It’s Tommy,” one of the boys screams at a high pitch.
 “He got turned into a zombie, too.”

-Finally calming down enough, Tommy realizes he was hugging something he can’t see.
+Finally calming down enough, Tommy realizes he is hugging something he can’t see.
 Momentarily as frightened as his friends, he pushes Jace away.